-CI & Faculty Clinical Instructor Supervision of Student Physical Therapists care.
+CI & Faculty Clinical Instructor Supervision of Student Physical Therapists

+Student physical therapists may not practice in the capacity of a licensed physical therapist.
+On-site supervision must be available by a licensed physical therapist with at least one year of clinical experience at all times during clinical education experiences when the student physical therapist is providing patient care.
 The supervising CI should be clearly identified to the student physical therapist during the FTCE/ICE.
 Direct supervision (physical therapist is physically present and immediately available for direction and supervision) as defined by the APTA is preferred.
 Supervision must be aligned with federal and/or other state regulations, insurance regulations for reimbursement, state practice acts, and facility policies.
 Availability of the licensed physical therapist by telecommunications does not meet supervision requirements.
 Licensed physical therapist assistants cannot provide supervision either; however, the student physical therapist can observe other licensed health care providers as long as the student physical therapist is not providing direct patient care.